 I leveraged the current logo’s brand equity by appropriating its use of geometry.
 The original logo is comprised of perfect circles, triangles and stacked rectangles.
 In the example above, I've illustrated how the updated logo also maintains this convention.

-I developed concepts for, and designed, 20+ logo options.
-I refined the final logo and tested it across several touch points.
+I developed concepts for, and designed numerous logo options.
+I refined the final logo option and tested it across several touch points.
 Art direction and design of environmental applications were created for presentations.